StackVista/stackstate-docs/configure/telemetry/telemetry_synchronized_topology.md

 2. Click **...** and select **Edit template**.
 3. The template editor will open for the template that was used to create the selected element.
 Three sets of information are displayed:
    * **input parameters** - the raw data imported for a specific element.
    * **template function** - the template function used by the synchronization that imported the element.
 When an element is imported, the synchronization will run the template function with input parameters.
-This outputs a [structured JSON string](../../develop/reference/stackstate-templating/using_stackstate_templating.md), which is used to build the component properties that you see in the StackState UI right panel details tab - **Component details**.
+This outputs a [structured JSON string](../../develop/reference/stackstate-templating/using_stackstate_templating.md), which is used to build the component properties that you see in the Rancher Observability UI right panel details tab - **Component details**.
    * **Result** - Click **PREVIEW** to see the output of the template function when it runs with the specified input parameters.
-You can choose to view the result either in JSON format or as it will appear in the StackState UI component **Properties**.
+You can choose to view the result either in JSON format or as it will appear in the Rancher Observability UI component **Properties**.
-4. You can edit the template function to change how the topology element is built in StackState, for example to [add a telemetry stream to every element imported with this template](telemetry_synchronized_topology.md#add-a-telemetry-stream-to-a-template-function).
+4. You can edit the template function to change how the topology element is built in Rancher Observability, for example to [add a telemetry stream to every element imported with this template](telemetry_synchronized_topology.md#add-a-telemetry-stream-to-a-template-function).

 ![Template editor](../../.gitbook/assets/v51_edit_template.png)